 Methods of treatment of elevated blood sugar

-Depending on how they achieve blood sugar reduction, the medication can be divided into several types ( Elabhar2014pdr ).
+Depending on how they achieve blood sugar reduction, the drugs can be divided into several types ( Elabhar2014pdr ).
 Specifically, these are the following mechanisms of action:

 - increased insulin level or efficiency